-Voices College Bound Language Academy at Morgan Hill (Voices Morgan Hill) will open with grades TK-2 and 112 students (56 students per grade) in 2015-16 and reach its full capacity of 504 students with grades TK-8 in 2022-23.
+Voices College Bound Language Academy at Mt.
+Pleasant (Voices Mt.
+Pleasant) will open with grades TK-1 and 112 students (56 students per grade) in 2015-16 and reach its full capacity of 504 students with grades TK-8 in 2022-23.
 Each year the school will add one new grade, maintaining 56 students in each grade.
-Voices Morgan Hill is confident in its ability to secure the year one enrollment target of 112 students and continue to add a class of 56 students each year as the flagship has done in San Jose, where not only have they been able to meet enrollment projections, but currently have a waiting list of over 500 students.
-At Voices Morgan Hill, an active recruitment process at local preschools will ensure that each incoming Kindergarten classes will be full.
+Voices Mt.
+Pleasant is confident in its ability to secure the year one enrollment target of 112 students and continue to add a class of 56 students each year as the flagship has done in the Franklin McKinley School District (FMSD) in San Jose.
+The flagship school has been able to meet enrollment projections and currently has a waiting list of over 500 students.
+At Voices Mt.
+Pleasant, an active recruitment process at local preschools will ensure that each incoming Kindergarten classes will be full.
 It is fully anticipated that waitlists will outpace attrition at the school.